machal/cssmine-content/fallback-strategie-css3.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When it somes to CSS3 propeties, it is useful for layout related ones.
-Let's
+When it comes to CSS3 properties, it is useful for the layout related ones.
-make a flex box example:
+Let's make a flex box example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .component {